UNESCO to rebuke Syria but keep it in rights committee

-PARIS U.N. cultural agency UNESCO is set to condemn Syria at its executive board meeting but fall short of Western and Arab hopes of expelling it from its human rights committee, according to a draft resolution obtained by Reuters on Wednesday.
+PARIS U.N. cultural agency UNESCO is set to condemn Syria at its executive board meeting on Wednesday but fall short of Western and Arab hopes of expelling it from its human rights committee, according to a draft resolution obtained by Reuters.

 The U.N.
-Education, Scientific and Cultural Organisation's (UNESCO) executive board, which includes the United States, France and Russia, elected Syria to two panels in November, including one that judges human rights violations.
+Education, Scientific and Cultural Organization's (UNESCO) executive board, which includes the United States, France and Russia, elected Syria to two panels in November, including one that judges human rights violations.

-In the latest international effort to isolate Damascus over its violent crackdown on domestic unrest, a group of Western and Arab nations had pressed for Syria's expulsion from the U.N. cultural agency's human rights committee.
+A group of Western and Arab nations had sought the expulsion of Syria from the U.N. cultural agency's human rights committee, the latest international effort to isolate Damascus over its violent crackdown on domestic unrest.

-The resolution, submitted by countries including Saudi Arabia, Tunisia, Britain and Denmark, condemns Damascus for "the continued widespread and systematic violation of human rights and fundamental freedoms by the Syrian authorities."
+The resolution submitted by countries including Saudi Arabia, the United States and Britain condemns Damascus for "the continued widespread and systematic violation of human rights and fundamental freedoms by the Syrian authorities".

-Sources said late on Wednesday that the vote, which had been due earlier in the day, had been pushed back until Thursday.

-One source said the delay was due to technical UNESCO issues and not related to the document.

 The draft requests UNESCO's director general to report on the matter in the future.
 It makes no mention of Syria's membership of the human rights committee.